marcov/tech-notes/docs/Lang-CXX/libraries.md

 >

 ## Static Library (.a) - Statically Linked Library

 A Library that is linked statically in an executable, i.e. the executable self contains all the library symbols it needs to run.

 ## Shared Library (.so) - Dynamically Linked Library

 Aka DSO - "Dynamic Shared Object(s)".
 A library that is shared among different applications, i.e. it is loaded in memory only one time for all the applications linked to it.

 It is loaded by the kernel.

 ### Dynamic Linker

 Used to load shared libraries.
-Aka `ld-linux` somewhere in `/lib/ld-linux.so.*` You can invoke the linker as an executable, followed by an ELF file.
+Aka `ld.so` or `ld-linux.so`, somewhere in `/lib/ld-linux.so.*`.
+You can invoke the linker as an executable, followed by an ELF file.

-List all shared libraries resolution:
+List all shared libraries and how they are resolved:
 ```
 $ /lib64/ld-linux-x86-64.so.2 --list <path to executable>
 ```

 Relevant variables:

-- `LD_PRELOAD`: unconditionally preload the specified shared library, even if the program did not request it.
-This is done before actually loading the library the program requested.
+- `LD_PRELOAD`: unconditionally preload the specified shared library, even if the program does not require it.
+This is done before actually loading the libraries the program requested.

 - `LD_LIBRARY_PATH`: the path to look at when loading libraries, before looking into system paths.